-Enter the result of Line 7 minus collection allowance (if you e-file and e-pay timely and do not donate to education) or plus penalty and interest on Line 9.
+Enter the result of Line 7 minus collection allowance (unless donated to education) or plus penalty and interest on Line 9.

-The amount due on Line 9 is the amount you owe.
+The amount due on Line 9 is the amount you owe, including discretionary sales surtax.
 Enter the amount from Line 9 on the front of your return.